 5. Start small.
 You can add colour to your existing neutral kitchen just with the accessories: Napkins, towels, crockery, light fittings, handles, fabric and fresh flowers!
 If you like the look, then you can plan a remodel.

 A large amount of time is spent in the kitchen every day.
 You want it to reflect who you are as much as the rest of your home, and look as good as the rest of your home does.
 So go for it.
 Make a dream kitchen with your dream kitchen colours!
+You will also find great kitchen backsplash ideas in this post.

 Until next time,